-This Privacy Notice is intended to ensure that individuals outside our organisation with whom we interact, including visitors to our website, personnel of service providers or other suppliers and others who interact with us whether via our website or by corresponding with us by other means (e.g. by emailing or phoning us) (“you”, or “your”) are aware of the categories of your personal data Cheyne Capital Management (UK) LLP (“we”, “us” or “our”) may collect, how we collect it, what we use it for and with whom we share it in accordance with the GDPR.
+This Privacy Notice aims to give individuals outside our organisation with whom we interact, including prospective or existing investors or similar contacts (including individuals acting on behalf of such an investor that is a legal entity), visitors to our website, personnel of service providers or other suppliers and others who interact with us whether via our website or by corresponding with us by other means (e.g. by emailing or phoning us) (“you”, or “your”) information about the categories of your personal data Cheyne Capital may collect, how we collect it, what we use it for and with whom we share it.

 “Personal data” means any information relating to you, but does not include data where you can no longer be identified from it such as anonymised aggregated data.

 Cheyne Capital comprises of several different legal entities, including Cheyne Capital Management (UK) LLP (London, United Kingdom), Cheyne SVC LLP (London, United Kingdom), Cheyne Capital SMC Limited (Dublin, Ireland), Cheyne Capital Deutschland GmbH (Berlin, Germany), Cheyne Capital (Schweiz) AG (Zurich, Switzerland), Cheyne Capital (MENA) Limited (Dubai, United Arab Emirates), Cheyne Capital US, LP (New York, United States of America) and Cheyne Capital International L.P.
 (Hamilton, Bermuda).